 - Awareness of the program amongst social agencies took time to develop.
 Benefits started to become evident in late 2012. - Centralized payment processes were not developed in 2011.
-The payment process was established in 2012. - The process for enrolling in social housing was complicated and time consuming.
+The payment process was established in 2012.
+To date the CRM is not functional for the payment process of this program and the alternative process is difficult and time-consuming. - The process for enrolling in social housing was complicated and time consuming.
 This was addressed in late 2012 and is showing benefits in 2013. - The financial scope, complexity, and customer privacy requirements of this Initiative are challenging for LDCs and most have contracted this program out.
 This Initiative may benefit from an OPA contracted centralized delivery agent.